highlando/academic-kickstart/content/courses/ovgu-daes/daes-3.md

  * variable transforms and scalings do not affect solvability
  * DAEs <-> (E, A) matrix pairs
- * canonical forms -- Weierstrass canonical form -- canonical form of a linear DAE with constant coefficients
+ * canonical forms -- Kronecker canonical form -- canonical form of a linear DAE with constant coefficients
+ * Regularity and Solvability
+ * Weierstrass canonical form

 ## Lecture 3.1